eonu/sequentia/docs/index.rst

 About
 =====

-Sequentia is a collection of machine learning algorithms for performing the classification of isolated sequences.
+Sequentia is a Python package that provides implementations of a selection of machine learning algorithms for performing the classification of isolated sequences.

 Each isolated sequence is generally modeled as a section of a longer multivariate time series that represents the entire sequence.
 Naturally, this fits the description of many types of problems such as: